(Optimization Interactive Tools for Robust Design)

 Read more

-CSDL (Complex Systems Design Lab) Project
+(Complex Systems Design Lab)

 As you will recall, the aim of this project is to implement a comprehensive, collaborative decision-making assistance environment for designing complex systems, particularly in the preliminary project phase.
 In effect, this is the most strategically effective time to use simulation tools in order to produce the best possible design.